eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 sense that the User cannot present it any longer to a Relying Party.
-For example, a PID or attestation expires, or a once-only PID or attestation (see [Section 7.4.3.5](#7435-risks-and-mitigation-measures-related-to-user-privacy)) is already presented to a Relying Party.
+For example, a PID or attestation expires, or a once-only PID or attestation (see [Section 7.4.3.5](#7435-risks-and-mitigation-measures-related-to-user-privacy)) has been presented to a Relying Party already.
 Typically (but not always), such a PID or attestation will already have been replaced in a re-issuance process as described in [Section 6.6.6.2.2](#6662-pid-or-attestation-re-issuance).

 Wallet Providers need to decide what to do with unusable PIDs or attestations.
-Non device-bound attestation can be simply deleted, but for PIDs and device-bound attestations this is more complicated, as the Wallet Provider needs to manage the associated private keys in the WSCA/WSCD or keystore of the Wallet Unit.
+Non-device-bound attestation can be simply deleted, but for PIDs and device-bound attestations this is more complicated, as the Wallet Provider needs to manage the associated private keys in the WSCA/WSCD or keystore of the Wallet Unit.
 Typically, the amount of storage space available in a WSCA/WSCD or